School Experience Survey (SES)

 Each student and parent uses an identification code for survey login.
 Staff members select their school and their role (teacher, principal, SAA, counselor, other staff) from a drop down menu.
 The survey results are stored behind a secure login system and identifiable data are never shared with school sites or third parties.
 The survey data are primarily used to calculate school response rates and create summarized data reports.

-Only members of the LAUSD’s Research and Reporting Branch (not school site staff) can access the full survey data and are required to adhere to strict student privacy protocols as set forth in the Family Educational Rights and Privacy Act (FERPA) when using the data for research or analysis.
+Only members of the LAUSD’s Research and Reporting Branch (no school site or other District staff) can access the full survey data and are required to adhere to strict student privacy protocols as set forth in the Family Educational Rights and Privacy Act (FERPA) when using the data for research or analysis.
 Results are only shared in a de-identified format and are publicly reported as summary data only if there is a sample size of at least 11 individuals (students, parents, or staff).

 Is there a specific period during which student surveys should be administered?